pittendr/Africa-project/ES/README.md

 [<Permission: auth | user | Can Create>]
 ```

-#instructions for using a pre made image on Digital Ocean
+#Instructions for using a pre made image on Digital Ocean
-1.ExpertSystem--May 2nd 2016
+*ExpertSystem--May 2nd 2016*
-2.ExpertSystem-Apr28,2016 Nima
+*ExpertSystem-Apr28,2016 Nima*
 Now make sure that the django settings are correct:
 ```
 nano ~/es/Africa-project/ES/expertsystem/settings.py